terascope/teraslice/docs/packages/data-mate/overview.md

 ### toSnakeCase

-`toSnakeCase(input) - Converts a string, or an array of strings to snake case`
+`toSnakeCase(input, context) - Converts a string, or an array of strings to snake case`

 `returns null if input is null/undefined`